 Athletes and coaches are undoubtedly under enormous pressure and over many years these respite facilities have been utilised extensively.

-It was a vision from the Lord in 1982 that set athlete respite model in train.
+It was a vision from the Lord in 1982 that set this athlete respite model in train.
 It was my privilege to attend an international sports-mission conference in Hong Kong that year and it was there that I met Austrian super 'winter' sports star and coach Gernot Kunzelmann (now deceased) who had established a lodge in the Austrian Alps for this purpose.

 Eighteen years later we can truly say, that the Lord has honoured this vision.
 In December 2005 my wife Delma and I relocated to Tweed Heads where we replicated the respite facility with Basil Sellers Tweed located at the Surfing Australia High Performance Centre which is part of the Domain Resort on the beach.